juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 "Nonetheless," Master Larks continued through the left side of his mouth.
 "Is this month's progress report?"

-Markus nodded as he placed the folder he had carried with him on his Master's work-table.
+Markus nodded as he placed the folder he had carried with him on his Master's work table.

 "I've been tracking the performance and progress of the students according to the designated metrics.
 At this rate, we can expect the cohort to move on to the intermediate level within the next month," Markus reported.